-There is no specific treatment for Ebola or Marburg haemorrhagic fevers.
-Standard care is limited to supportive therapy, such as hydrating the patient, nutritional support, providing fever and pain medication, and drugs to reduce vomiting and diarrhoea.
+There are now curative drugs available to treat Ebola.
+These were developed during the West Africa outbreak and trialled and used during recent outbreaks in DRC.
+Otherwise, supportive care, such as hydrating the patient, nutritional support, providing fever and pain medication, and drugs to reduce vomiting and diarrhoea are provided.
 Other diseases the patient may have such as malaria or sepsis, should also be treated.
 Patients should be isolated to prevent infecting others.
 Psychological support should be provided to help patients and families.

 Human to human transmission occurs through contact with bodily fluids of an infected person or through surfaces contaminated with these fluids.
 Infection control in health centres is vital to reduce risks for other patients, for caregivers and health workers.
 Those caring for infected patients must wear personal protective equipment (PPE).
 Direct contact with the deceased can transmit the virus, so burial teams also use PPE, and safe burials must be carried out in a dignified manner for family members.

-In the wake of the 2014-2015 West Africa Ebola epidemic, an investigational vaccine was developed that can help control an outbreak.
-The vaccine is currently being trialled in an Ebola outbreak in the DRC, as part of the overall strategy to control the epidemic.
-MSF is vaccinated Ebola frontline workers and patient contacts in remote communities in Bikoro, Equateur Province.
-Participation is voluntary and the vaccine is free.
+In the wake of the 2014-2016 West Africa Ebola epidemic, a vaccine was developed that can help control an outbreak.
+The vaccine, rVSV-ZEBOV, was trialled and subsequently used in a series of successive Ebola outbreak in DRC, as part of the overall strategy to control the epidemic; over 40,000 people were vaccinated during DRC’s eleventh Ebola outbreak, which ended in November 2020.
+Ebola frontline workers and contacts of Ebola patients are those who are vaccinated on a priority basis during an outbreak.